Why choose solar panels?

 Solar powered electricity isn’t just limited to standalone houses.
 Solar Heroes offer systems that can be integrated into multiple dwelling buildings.

-We recommend that Apartment / Unit owners who are interested in setting up a solar system speak with the body corporate of their buildings to discuss the possibility.
+We recommend that Apartment / Unit owners who are interested in setting up a solar system speak with the body corporate of their buildings to discuss the possibility or ask us to speak with the members directly.

 What is the Renewable Energy Target?